 .
-During the Employment Term and subject to any limitation on participation provided by applicable law: (i) Executive shall be entitled to participate in all applicable qualified and nonqualified retirement plans, practices, policies and programs of the Company, including without limitation the BeniComp Select Executive Medical Reimbursement Plan; and (ii) Executive and/or Executive's family, as the case may be, shall be eligible for all applicable welfare benefit plans, practices, policies and programs provided by the Company, with respect to both (i) and (ii) above, to the same extent as other senior executives of the Company, other than severance plans, practices, policies and programs.
+During the Employment Term and subject to any limitation on participation provided by applicable law: (i) Executive shall be entitled to participate in all applicable qualified and nonqualified retirement plans, practices, policies and programs of the Company, including without limitation the BeniComp Select Executive

+Medical Reimbursement Plan; and (ii) Executive and/or Executive's family, as the case may be, shall be eligible for all applicable welfare benefit plans, practices, policies and programs provided by the Company, with respect to both (i) and (ii) above, to the same extent as the Chief Executive Officer of the Company, other than Paid Time Off and severance plans, practices, policies and programs.
 Nothing herein shall be deemed to limit the Company's ability to amend, terminate or otherwise change any of the referenced plans, practices, policies and programs at any time, and from time-to-time.

-Paid Time Off
+As used herein, "Paid Time Off" means sick days, personal days and vacation days.